jorgonor/jslash/README.md

 # Greetings

-* OpenGameArt: Thanks for your open-art, I love your work :D. You can find them on http://opengameart.org
+* OpenGameArt: Thanks for your open-art, I love your work :D. You can find them on http://opengameart.org.

 * Antifarea.
-The sprites used on Animated Sprites Demo are made by him.
-A really good work!
-Thanks for your work.
+The RPG sprites used on some demos are made by him.
+A really good work! http://antifarea.deviantart.com.

 * MrBeast.
 The tileset\_1.png and the water\_1.png files are made by him.
 Thanks for your effort!